eway-crm/triggers/TriggerDefinition/ScheduledAtTime/README.md

 </TriggersConfiguration>
 ```
 In this example we can see that the trigger definition is set to `When="ScheduledAtTime"`.
 That makes the trigger activate at specified time.
 The time is specified by action criteria.
-there is also an option to choose, if the trigger will be handled as transaction.
-This is done by assigning true or false to `WaitForProcessEnd=""`.
-By setting this to true, the trigger will be handled as transaction.
-Note that this could present some problems in case of executed program uncaught exceptions or extensive API calls.
+There is also an option to choose, if the trigger will be handled as transaction.
+This is done by assigning true or false to `WaitingType=""`.
+It can have following values:

+ - **WaitInTransaction**
+The executable process will be launched inside the transaction repeater and we will also wait for its ending.
+The saving/removing routine does not end before the trigger process finishes.
+If a error occurs, the saving/removing transaction will fail like for example the SQL triggers do.

+ - **WaitOutsideTransaction**
+The executable process will be launched inside the transaction repeater and its handle will be saved.
+Later, after the transaction repeater finishes its work, the saving routine will wait for the process handle to end.
+If an error occurs, the saving/removing transaction is already committed and the ReturnCode will not be affected.
+An email will be however sent (like in queued jobs).

+ - **NoWaiting**
+The executable process will be launched inside the transaction repeater and the handle will not be stored.If an error occurs, the saving/removing transaction is already committed and the ReturnCode will not be affected.
+No email nor a log message is provided.

+When choosing which option to use, note that you could find yourself in a deadlock situation.
+This can occur when the executable you want to trigger happens to call eWay-CRM API to work within folder name in which is the trigger also operating.
+For example, your trigger is "afterSave" on "Contacts" folder name and the executable is supposed to save some contact through API.
+Trigger is already working on "Contacts", prompting the executable to wait for the transaction to end, resulting in a deadlock.

 ## What will be activated
 The trigger will activate Program.exe, so we have to supply programs path to the trigger like this  `Target="C:\inetpub\wwwroot\Free_com\31994\bin\Program.exe"`.